-Welcome to the NTMA Training Centers of Southern California!
+Welcome to the NTMA Machinist Career College!

 You, our most valued customer, are entering a training program that will allow you to develop skills and knowledge in the manufacturing industry that will serve you throughout your lifetime.
 The training is demanding and requires you to focus on the study and application of machining methods and techniques.
-The NTMA Training Centers of Southern California are committed to help you succeed in your studies from start to completion.
+NTMA Machninist Career College is committed to help you succeed in your studies from start to completion.
 Your progress is monitored throughout the program to ensure that you accomplish this goal.

 You are expected to learn and apply the lessons being taught and to demonstrate these skills.
-One of the strengths of the training program offered at the NTMA Training Centers of Southern California is the hands-on application of the lessons being taught.
+One of the strengths of the training program offered at NTMA Machinist Career College is the hands-on application of the lessons being taught.
 You will be prepared to operate the machine equipment being used in machine shops in the manufacturing industry.
-Instructors at the NTMA Training Centers of Southern California are trained machinists, several have received their vocational teaching credential and are ready to train you in the skills needed to succeed in the manufacturing industry.
+Instructors at NTMA Machinist Career College are trained machinists, several have received their vocational teaching credential and are ready to train you in the skills needed to succeed in the manufacturing industry.
 The key to your success is your desire to learn and work in this fascinating field.

-The lessons you learn and the knowledge you gain at the NTMA Training Centers of Southern California helps assure you a place in the forefront of the manufacturing industry.
+The lessons you learn and the knowledge you gain at NTMA Machinist Career College helps assure you a place in the forefront of the manufacturing industry.